Police: Drivers, victim flee scene after father, son struck on Harlem sidewalk

 It happened on Wednesday, November 6th on 128 W. 112th Street.

-The white BMW came quickly - and wiht no warning, seemingly making a beeline for the man and the young boy.
+The white BMW came quickly - and with no warning, seemingly making a beeline for the man and the young boy.

 The car then backed up, and two men emerged.
 One man walked toward the victim, where police say he stabbed the father.
 Both suspects got back in the car as a Good Samaritan picked up the 8-year-old and carried him to safety.